arthurfnsc/movies-api/README.md

 ## Full Requests List

-A full REST Requests doc. is avaiable on http://localhost:8080/swagger-ui.html.
+* A full REST Requests doc. is avaiable locally on http://localhost:8080/swagger-ui.html
+* It can also be accessed [here](https://filypsdias-movie-ais-api.herokuapp.com/swagger-ui.html)!

 PS: Remember to run the project to be able to use it!!!